 Qualifications: This award is presented to a graduating (8th grade) student from the Absecon Schools that participated in ASAC baseball or basketball programs.
 The recipient should possess the qualities of being courteous, competitive, coachable, and most of all an aggressive team player.
 The element of being an aggressive team player is crucial to the award since Mr. Merendino was a fierce competitor who exuded good sportsmanship.

-- The Joseph A. Scalfaro Award
+- The Bob Mancinelli Award